Privacy Statement/Policy

 New Jersey and West Virginia Public Servicemembers

 We value the privacy of public service members and do not publish or otherwise make available the information related to the same to the general public.
 If you are a public servicemember in New Jersey or West Virginia specifically, including for example a current or retired New Jersey judge, prosecutor or police officer, do not submit any private, non-public contact information to us.
-Any information you provide to you, you agree that the same is public in nature and not confidential, sensitive or private.
+Any information you provide to us, you agree that the same is public in nature and not confidential, sensitive or private.
 You agree that, to the extent your non-public contact information is protected by New Jersey’s or West Virginia’s “Daniels law,” you will exercise your right to opt-out (a non-disclosure request) only by emailing your request to privacy@millionairepub.com, and you will allow us a reasonable period of at least 30 days to recognize and honor your request.

 Changes to Our Privacy Notice